eclipse/eclipsefuro/docs/furo/content/docs/guides/import-proto.md

 - `protoc-gen-furo-muspecs` which will generate muspecs

 The steps for any of these two generators are the same.
-This document describes the import process for muspecs.
+This document describes the import process for *.proto to µSpecs.

 <img src="/protologo.png" style="width: 100px;">